KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### ClipMap Matrix Structure

 At this stage we need to define a clear way of converting from world coordinates to virtual page coordinates and then to physical texel coordinates.
 To do this we are going to define two different groups of matrices: projection-view sample and projection-view render.
 Each frame the projection-view render matrix will potentially change via translation and represents the clip origin + extent, but the projection-view sample matrix will either never change or very rarely change (depending on your use case).
 The sample matrix is used to get virtual uv coords that we can use to access the page table.
-The render matrix is used to generate fragments normally when rendering the shadow map with the hardware rasterization pipeline.
+The render matrix is used when rendering the shadow map using normal hardware rasterization.

 Once we have these two groups of matrices, the steps of moving from virtual to physical are as follows:

 1) Translate local clip map uv coordinates (projection-view render) to virtual clip map uv coordinates (projection-view sample)

-2) Perform coordinate wrap around for any values outside of [0, 1] range
+2) Perform coordinate wrap around for any values outside of **[0, 1]** range

 3) Use wrapped coordinates to access the page table and pull out physical X/Y offset and memory pool index